serhaturtis/TOOL-FastBatchImageCrop/README.md

 ## Usage

-Install requirements (only pillow and opencv) with;
+Install requirements (only pillow, opencv and pyyaml) with;

 >pip install -r requirements.txt